petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/configuring-skus.md

 1. Verify that the inventory is available for all the SKUs.
 You can also add inventory from here by clicking *Add* (![Add](../../images/icon-add.png)) and entering the SKU, warehouse, and quantity.
 Click *Submit*.

 You completed adding and configuring channels, a catalog, warehouses, and products.
-It’s now time to build the storefront.
 In the next module, you'll build out the B2C storefront.

 [Building the B2C Storefront](../building-the-b2c-storefront.md)